pirasalbe/Ebooks_Request_Generator_bot/README.md

 - /report text: works the same way it does with _text_, but it returns a _report.html_ file when errors occur.
 - inline: the bot works inline the same way it does with _text_.
 - /stats: sends information about the number of request received.
+- /refresh: reloads the information for the filters.

 ## Message format